Apache Spark: WindowSpec & Window

 Window Definitions

-clause is used to order data based on a sequence of expressions.
-It is required for window functions which depend on the order of rows like LAG
+ORDER BY clause is used to order data based on a sequence of expressions.
+It is required for window functions which depend on the order of rows like LAG / LEAD or FIRST / LAST.

 - window frame preceding (